DGA-Thailand/digitalId-relying-party-php/README.md

  3. JSON extension

 ## Install ##
- 1. Install library using composer
+ 1. In the path you wish to enable OIDC access for, install the jumbojett component using composer
 ```
 composer require jumbojett/openid-connect-php
 ```